We're giving you the chance to win back the value of your meal - every time you dine this month!

 The masterminds behind Crispin in Spitalfields and Bar Crispin in Soho have arrived in Shoreditch with a third venture, Bistro Freddie.
 You'll find the restaurant in between Old Street and Shoreditch High Street, in the site that once belonged to much-missed modern Cypriot restaurant Oklava.
 Staying true to its name, Bistro Freddie exudes a charming French personality, from the leather banquettes and starchy white tableclothes through to the unpretentious food and generous service.
 The concept revolves around a classic bistro experience - comforting, unfussy, and infused with old-school hospitality, all while maintaining a commitment to high-quality cooking.
 There's room for around 45 across the whole restaurant, across tables and banquettes.

-Leading the kitchen is chef Anna Søgaard, who previously honed her skills at highly regarded Manchester restaurant Erst before coming down to London to join the Bistro Freddie team.
+The kitchen was previously led by chef Anna Søgaard, who departed in 2024, and is now run by Alexandre Laforce.
+Alexandre is the former head chef of Eline in Shoreditch.
 The bistro-style menu showcases the best of British Isles produce, with a strong emphasis on independent producers and growers.

 Get ready to treat your taste buds to delights like stewed Montgomery cheese on toast with pickled walnut, grilled pork loin with leek soubise and trotter broth, and fried skate wing with curry sauce and capers.
 Desserts are a key part of the indulgent bistro experience, and Bistro Freddie delivers real comfort food with puddings like steamed marmalade pudding with vanilla custard.